s5uishida/build_srsran_5g_zmq/README.md

 | --- | --- | --- | --- |
 | Ubuntu 24.04 | 5 | 4GB | 10GB |

 **4GB or more memory is required to build.
-And 5 CPU cores or more are required to start up and accept connections from UEs, but this issue regarding the number of CPU cores may be unique to my environment.**
+And 5 CPU cores or more are required to start up and accept connections from UEs, but this constraint regarding the minimum number of CPU cores may be unique to my environment.**

 Also, when connecting by 5G NR-UE with ZeroMQ, see [here](https://github.com/s5uishida/build_srsran_4g_zmq_disable_rf_plugins) for how to build and configure this RF simulated UE.